West Tyrone (UK Parliament constituency)

-West Tyrone is a parliamentary constituency in the United Kingdom House of Commons.
-The current MP for the constituency is Órfhlaith Begley of Sinn Féin.
+West Tyrone is a parliamentary constituency in the House of Commons of the United Kingdom.
+The current MP is Órfhlaith Begley, a member of Sinn Féin, who has represented the constituency since the 2018 by-election.

 Constituency profile

 The seat is rural and includes the towns of Strabane and Omagh.

 Boundaries

 Since the constituency's creation in 1997, it has consisted of the territory of the former Districts of Omagh and Strabane.
 There were major local government boundary changes in 2015, but the constituency boundaries remained unchanged.

 The seat was created in a boundary review conducted in 1995 and was predominantly made out of the western half of the old Mid Ulster constituency – indeed it contains more of the old Mid Ulster than the current seat of that name.
 It also contains parts of the old Foyle constituency.

-Although the Boundary Commission altered several Northern Ireland constituencies for the 2010 general election, West Tyrone was left unchanged.